-I've also contributed to the book Winter, a best-selling anthology published by Elliott and Thompson for the Wildlife Trusts last year and edited by nature writer and novelist Melissa Harrison.
+I've also contributed to Winter, a best-selling anthology published by Elliott and Thompson.

 Over the years, I've written widely for national newspapers, magazines and online media.
-All are listed below, and for links to published features see here.
-I've focused on eco-travel and nature-related experiences, and wellbeing as well as ethical living, personal development, spirituality and ventures for social good.
+You can see who I've written for below.
+I've focused on eco-travel and nature-related experiences, wellbeing, ethical living, personal development, spirituality and ventures for social good.
 I started out in book publishing and worked for Penguin Books for four years in London as a copywriter and later at Macmillan Publishers in Hong Kong as an editor.

 I've roamed quite widely via work - scroll down and you'll see more about that – though these days, with a few exceptions, I tend to explore closer to home.

 Who I have written features for:

 My byline has appeared in a range of publications including these:

-The Guardian, Metro, The Sunday and Daily Telegraph, The Independent, Sunday Times Style, The Times, Independent on Sunday, Positive News, The FT's How to Spend It (and FT Magazine), Scotland on Sunday, The National, The Sunday and Daily Express, The Mail on Sunday.
+The Guardian, Metro, The Sunday and Daily Telegraph, The Independent, Sunday Times Style, The Times, Independent on Sunday, The Independent, Positive News, The FT's How to Spend It (and FT Magazine), Scotland on Sunday, The National, The Sunday and Daily Express, The Mail on Sunday.

 Work I've loved doing